Endgame

 Introduction

-Endgame, by Samuel Beckett, is an absurdist, tragicomic one-act play about a blind, paralyzed, domineering elderly man, his geriatric parents and his doddering, dithering, harried, servile companion in an abandoned house in a post-apocalyptic wasteland, who mention they are awaiting some unspecified "end" which seems to be the end of their relationship, death, and the end of the actual play itself.
-Much of the play's content consists of terse, back and forth dialogue between the characters reminiscent of bantering, along with trivial stage actions; the plot is held together by the development of a grotesque story-within-a-story that the character Hamm is relating.
-An aesthetically profound part of the play is the way the story-within-story and the actual play come to an end at roughly the same time.
+Endgame is an absurdist, tragicomic one-act play by Irish playwright Samuel Beckett.
+It is about a blind, paralyzed, domineering elderly man, his geriatric parents, and his servile companion in an abandoned house in a post-apocalyptic wasteland, who await an unspecified "end".
+Much of the play's content consists of terse, back and forth dialogue between the characters reminiscent of bantering, along with trivial stage actions; the plot is supplanted by the development of a grotesque story-within-a-story that the character Hamm is relating.
 The play's title refers to chess and frames the characters as acting out a losing battle with each other or their fate.

-Originally written in French (entitled Fin de partie), the play was translated into English by Beckett himself [1] and was first performed on April 3, 1957 at the Royal Court Theatre in London in a French-language production.
-Written before but premiering after Waiting for Godot, it is arguably among Beckett's best works.
+Originally written in French (entitled Fin de partie), the play was translated into English by Beckett himself[1] and first performed on 3 April 1957 at the Royal Court Theatre in London in a French-language production.
+Written before but premiering after Waiting for Godot, it is usually considered among Beckett's most notable works.
 The literary critic Harold Bloom called it the most original work of literature of the 20th century, saying that "[Other dramatists of the time] have no Endgame; to find a drama of its reverberatory power, you have to return to Ibsen."[2]
-Samuel Beckett considered it his masterpiece as the most aesthetically perfect, compact representation of his artistic views on human existence, and refers to it when speaking autobiographically through Krapp in Krapp's Last Tape when he mentions he had "already written the masterpiece". .
+Beckett considered it his masterpiece and saw it as the most aesthetically perfect, compact representation of his artistic views on human existence, and refers to it when speaking autobiographically through Krapp in Krapp's Last Tape when he mentions he had "already written the masterpiece". .

 This content is from Wikipedia.
 GradeSaver is providing this content as a courtesy until we can offer a professionally written study guide by one of our staff editors.
 We do not consider this content professional or citable.
 Please use your discretion when relying on it.